rubensgomes/helloworld-ms/CircleCICD.md

-# CircleCI CICD Local Testing
+# CircleCI

 This file describes steps to test and run [CircleCI](https://circleci.com/) jobs locally on a developer's UNIX computer (e.g., macOS or Linux).
+In addition, it describes how to set up CircleCI to run remote CICD builds.

-## Pre-requisite Requirements
+## Local CircleCI Job Run

 ### Docker Engine